Police Think Fotis Dulos May Have Ridden A Vintage Bicycle To His Wife’s Home Before Allegedly Killing Her

-In a new twist to an already extremely complicated and detailed case, police revealed the strange mode of transportation Fotis Dulos may have used when arriving at the scene of his estranged wife Jennifer Dulos‘ home on the day she was allegedly murdered.
+In a new twist to an already extremely complicated and detailed case, police revealed the strange mode of transportation Fotis Dulos may have used to go to his estranged wife Jennifer Dulos‘ home on the day she was allegedly murdered.
 Prosecutors have reason to believe that Fotis rode a vintage French Mercier bicycle to Jennifer’s home in New Canaan, Connecticut, according to Patch.

-The reason that prosecutors suspect Fotis used this odd way to get to his estranged wife’s home on the May 23 of 2019 is because a figure can be seen on this unique bicycle leaving Jennifer’s home on that very day.
-This is a very important detail of this story because Fotis is known to have been the owner of this very bike.
+The reason that prosecutors suspect Fotis used this odd way to get to his estranged wife’s home on May 23, 2019, is because a figure can be seen on this unique bicycle leaving Jennifer’s home on that very day.
+This is a very important detail of this story because Fotis is known to have been the owner of the said bike.
 In fact, pieces of this bike were recovered in the garbage after investigators searched the property.

-As for why Fotis would have chosen to arrive at Jennifer’s home in this way is not immediately clear, but one potential reason could have been so that his own vehicle wouldn’t be identified at the scene of the crime in any way.
+As for why Fotis would have chosen to arrive at Jennifer’s home in that way is not immediately clear, but one potential reason could have been so that his own vehicle wouldn’t be identified at the scene of the crime in any way.
 Police believe that Fotis put Jennifer’s body in her own car, a Chevrolet Suburban, before driving away from her home.
-In regards to what exact stops he made after that has not yet been revealed.
+In regard to what exact stops he made after that has not yet been revealed.

 While Fotis Dulos walked out of court this afternoon, his former girlfriend Michelle Troconis (yellow jumpsuit ) walked into a local hospital after posting her bond.
 The details tonight on Eyewitness News starting @ 4:30. #WFSB pic.twitter.com/uJ8vTRpp07